Home » Blog » Marketing » What is LSI and Is It Important To SEO in 2018?

 Previously, utterances containing collocations, synonymy, and polysemy posed difficulties for technological identification.
 Machines struggle with processing changes that come based on the use and identical meanings.

 Through the latent semantic technique, however, e certain machine-learning precision can be achieved.
-For instance, guinea pigs have just as much to do with pigs as pineapples with apples
+For instance, guinea pigs have just as much to do with pigs as pineapples with apples.

-Because of this underlying meaning in language, LSI’s main application aims to analyze concepts and phrasing through the use of the context.
+Because of this underlying meaning in language, LSI’s main application aims to analyze concepts and phrasing through the use of context.
 And this was patented all the way back in 1988!

 This means that the term which seems to have taken over content writing strategies today was coined exactly 30 years ago.
-This isn’t necessarily a disadvantage but could be indicative for its relevance to the new technology.
+This isn’t necessarily a disadvantage but could be indicative of its relevance to the new technology.

 So is this popularity justified and most importantly, what is the relationship between search engines and LSI?